 Mesh Bodies, Head, Hands, and Feet

 Many people making mesh bodies and clothes do not set the attachment point for their creation.
 That means the system uses the default attachment point: right hand.
-What can happen in RLV areas is handcuffs and other items can be force attached to the right hand, thus pushing your mesh or other attachments on the right hand to detach.
+What can happen in RLV areas is handcuffs and other items can be force attached to the right hand, thus pushing your mesh or other attachments worn on the right hand to detach.

 A good point for attaching the mesh body is avatar center/root.
-Mesh feet and hands can attached here too but, you have make sure things use ADD not WEAR.
-With rigged mesh the attachment point has no effect on where the mesh appears.
+Mesh feet and hands can be attached here too but, you have to make sure things use ADD not WEAR.
+With rigged mesh, the attachment point has no effect on where the mesh appears.
 Rigged mesh position on the avatar is controlled by the designer when they create the mesh.
 Users cannot change it.
 So, any attachment point is OK to use with rigged mesh.

 Serenity Lost provides a Role Play capture game.
-They have an excellent page on trouble shooting problems that occur with their HUD and RLV.
+They have an excellent page on troubleshooting problems that occur with their HUD and RLV.
 See: RLV: Mesh and the Fun of Poor Design.
 If things aren’t working read through their troubleshooting tips.

 There is also a thing called a folder lock.
-I have found that using locks whether in the relay or other app can be a problem.
+I have found that using locks whether in the relay or another app can be a problem.
 Using folders avoids those problems.
 But, relay locks work well for lite use.

-For mesh tops you need to use the chest attachment point for the item to be removable.
+For mesh tops, you need to use the chest attachment point for the item to be removable.
 For pants and skirts use the pelvis or stomach attachment points.

-In general if you wear outfits setup in the #RLV folders and wear a collar or similar device, other people can undress you item by item.
+In general, if you wear outfits setup in the #RLV folders and wear a collar or similar device, other people can undress you item by item.
 Which items are removed is controlled by how you set up folders in #RLV.

 - Keep the folders no more than 3 levels deep within #RLV.